Our staff will respond to your query promptly and provide detailed information to your questions.

 - Return flight with Atlantic Airways to the Faroe Islands (from Copenhagen) and taxes.

-- Car hire group A (Nissan Micra or similar, manual) including unlimited km, CDW, airport tax and VAT.
+- Car hire category B Toyota Yaris or similar including unlimited km, CDW, airport tax and VAT.

 - Accommodation with breakfast

 Incidental tunnel fees (approx. 130 kr /Euro 18), extra activities and ferry rides between islands.

 If you wish to hire an automatic car, these are 'on request' and can be difficult to obtain.
 Please seek further advice with us.

 Day 1 - Arrive in the Faroes and head off on a hike along the Leitisvatn, the largest lake in the islands

 After arrival you will pick up your rental car at the airport and drive to Hotel Vágar - only 200 meters down the road - where you will spend the first night.
 If you have energy, we recommend you to start this hiking week with a hike along Leitisvatn, the largest lake in the Faroe Islands.
 This is an easy two-hour walk to the stunning waterfall of Bøsdalafossur, which runs from the lake straight to the sea.

 Day 2 - Ferry ride to the western most island for a hike on the bird island of Mykines.